07 Mar What are the Symptoms & Causes of Low Sperm Count?

 Factors and Causes of Low Sperm Count

 Producing sperms is a complex process that calls for a regular and smooth functioning of the testicles, hypothalamus and pituitary glands.
-Once the testicles produce sperms, the latter are carried by special tubes and mixed with semen during ejaculation.
+Once the testicles produce sperms, the latter is carried by special tubes and mixed with semen during ejaculation.
 Difficulties in even one among these functions can seriously affect sperm health and count.

 When a test tube baby treatment in India is recommended to couples, usually the male partner’s sperms are also checked for quality and quantity.
 Quality here refers to the sperm’s lack of motility, functionality or even shape (known as morphology).